 Section 307 and Imports Produced by Forced Labor

-The International Labor Organization (ILO) estimated that in 2021 on any given day 27.6 million people were forced to labor against their will globally.
-The products of that forced labor entered global supply chains and made their way to consumers around the world, competing against products made with unforced labor.
-In recent decades, Congress, through legislation and oversight, has increased its efforts to keep these products out of the U.S. market.
-Since 2015, many of those efforts have been directed at amending and overseeing the enforcement of Section (Sec.)
+The International Labor Organization (ILO) estimated that in 2021, on any given day, 27.6 million people were forced to labor against their will globally, which generated more than $200 billion in profits annually.
+The products of that forced labor enter global supply chains and make their way to consumers around the world, competing against products made without forced labor.
+Congress has worked to keep these products out of the U.S. market.
+Since 2015, its efforts have been directed at amending and overseeing the enforcement of Section (Sec.)
 307 of the Tariff Act of 1930 (19 U.S.C. §1307), which prohibits importing products that are mined, produced, or manufactured, wholly or in part, by forced labor, including by forced or indentured child labor.
-In the 118th Congress, some Members held various hearings and proposed legislation focused on concerns over forced labor in China and in specific sectors and supply chains, such as seafood, critical minerals, and automotive parts.
+In the 119th Congress, some Members have held hearings and proposed legislation focused on concerns about forced labor in the People's Republic of China (PRC or China) and enforcement in specific sectors and supply chains, such as seafood and critical minerals.

 Defining Forced Labor in Section 307